-We’re sitting in a neighborhood restaurant hidden at the far end of a long nondescript alleyway.
+We’re sitting in a neighbourhood restaurant hidden at the far end of a long, nondescript alleyway.
 Huddled around a table near the doorway, everyone glances toward the entrance any time someone passes through it.
 Our source, who for their safety will remain anonymous, has decided that it’s safer to meet here than at their nearby office.
 And although the interview lasts close to two and half hours, they never remove their mask.
-Their work educating and organizing Indigenous resistance to land dispossession on the Isthmus of Tehuantepec has resulted in multiple death threats.
+Their work educating and organizing indigenous resistance to land dispossession on the Isthmus of Tehuantepec has resulted in multiple death threats.

 Although Oaxaca does not rank among Mexico’s most dangerous states, we have been repeatedly warned that Juchitán is the exception.
-Aside from the few buildings left crumbling and in disrepair nearly three years after the earthquake, during the day nothing seems off.
-As darkness envelopes the city, meth heads predate the streets robbing people at gunpoint to pay for their habit and cartel-affiliated groups and sicarios (assassins) instill widespread fear in an otherwise quiet, traditional town.
+Aside from the few buildings left crumbling and in disrepair nearly three years after a magnitude 8.2 earthquake struck the region, during the day nothing seems off.
+But as darkness envelopes the city, meth heads predate the streets robbing people at gunpoint to pay for their habit and cartel-affiliated groups and sicarios (assassins) instill widespread fear in an otherwise quiet, traditional town.

 Much of this story begins with the 1994 NAFTA agreement, which triggered a currency crisis in Mexico and set in motion a wave of capital flight that reduced the value of the peso to a fraction of its previous worth.
 Fearing insolvency and a global economic ripple, the International Monetary Fund (IMF) and the U.S. provided debt relief which stipulated that Mexico must develop a clean energy sector to help reduce its carbon footprint.
 Having defaulted on its prior loans, financiers prohibited Mexico from developing its own industry and provided the government with a list of preferred European energy providers.